mad-lab-fau/mad-cookiecutter/ds-base/{{cookiecutter.project_slug}}/README.md

 This project was created using the mad-cookiecutter ds-base template.

-To work with the project you need to install:
+To work with the project, you need to install:

 - [uv](https://docs.astral.sh/uv/getting-started/installation/)

-Afterwards run use uv to install [poethepot](`https://poethepoet.natn.io`):
+Afterwards run use uv to install [poethepoet](`https://poethepoet.natn.io`):

 ```
 uv tool install poethepoet